 I’ve got nothing to lose but weight.

 So here’s my starting video.
 This was recorded March 12, 2017, when I started the Whole Life 180 plan.
-I weighed in at 170.
-I reached 163 last year, but kept gaining it back.
+I weighed in at 170 — I was at 185 — my heaviest EVER.
+I had gotten down to 163 last year, but kept gaining it back.
 If I went over 170, I start getting GERD – or very bad acid reflux.
-As of April 24, I’m at 161.5.
+As of April 24, 2017, I’m at 161.5.
 I’ve lost 2 inches off my waist and 1 inch off my hips!
 Folks, this works.
 I’m finally out of the “obese” range in the BMI scale!
 And, believe me, I plan to NEVER go back there again!
-Check out the BMI calculator on the right to see where you are.

 If you’re like me and are sick and tired of being sick and tired, isn’t time you tried Whole Life 180?
 Click here for more info…

 With the website reconstruction, this was reposted in early June, 2017.
 I blew by my first goal which was 159 (out of the 160s!) and am just 6 lbs. away from my 2nd goal of 149!
 (Bye, bye 150s – never again!)